Python list

 Exercise list

 The list contains public preview lessons plus full-curriculum practice targets.
-Full-curriculum items use the safe curriculum link until individual teaser pages are available.
+Full-curriculum items use crawl-safe curriculum navigation.

 List iteration